Baasic/baasic-starterkit-angularjs-profile/README.md

 ## Starter Kit Functionality

-This Starter Kit provides a bare-bones profile list with some details about education, skills and work experience.
+This Starter Kit provides a bare-bones profile list.
 Initially, it shows a list of profiles, with search and pagination.
 To keep things simple, it allows you to see all available profiles.
-You can see more details when you click on profile card.
+When using full profile theme you can see more details about education, skills and work experience when you click on profile card.
 We deliberately removed advanced features so the basic functionality is not obscured by them: however, future samples will include a complete profile management functionality.

 This Kit is based on the Baasic profile data type.
 Profiles provide a standard way to gather informations about users for the purpose of browsing, searching and connecting with people on your website, social network or application.